veered/lmtk/README.md

 pip install -U lmtk
 ```

-This will disable automatic code syntax detection, but most `lmtk` modes are good about manual syntax annotation.
+This will disable automatic code syntax detection, but the default `lmtk` bots are good about manual syntax annotation.

 If you don't have an OpenAI API key [create one here](https://beta.openai.com/account/api-keys) and set it:
 ```bash